ti-cortex-m4/demo-java-completablefuture/readme.md

 *   if a method has fragment “somethingAsync(...)“, then the new stage is executed by _the default asynchronous facility_
 *   if a method has fragment “somethingAsync(..., Executor)“, then the new stage is executed by the given _Executor_

 Note that _the default facility_ and _the default asynchronous facility_ are specified by the _CompletionStage_ implementations, not by this interface.
-Looking ahead, the _CompletableFuture_ class uses the thread that completes the future (or any other threads that simultaneously are trying to do the same) as _the default facility_ and the thread pool returned by the _ForkJoinPool.commonPool()_ method as _the default asynchronous facility_.
+Looking ahead, the _CompletableFuture_ class uses the thread that completes the future (or any other threads that simultaneously are trying to do the same) as _the default facility_ and a thread pool returned by the _ForkJoinPool.commonPool()_ method as _the default asynchronous facility_.

->Note that the thread pool returned by the _ForkJoinPool.commonPool()_ method is shared across a JVM by all _CompletableFuture_ objects and all Parallel Streams.
+>Note that the thread pool returned by the _ForkJoinPool.commonPool()_ method is shared across a JVM by all _CompletableFutures_ and all Parallel Streams.

 The following code example demonstrates the use of the methods to pipeline computations.
 To calculate the area of the circle, the pipeline takes the radius and squares it by the _thenApply_ method.
-Then the pipeline takes the squared radius and π and multiplies them in the _thenCombine_ method.
+Then the pipeline takes the squared radius and the constant π and multiplies them in the _thenCombine_ method.
 Then the area is consumed by the _thenAccept_ method that logs it and returns no result.
 Finally, the _thenRun_ method that takes no argument and returns no result, logs a message about the finish of the pipeline.

 ```